This page contains descriptions of cycling trips submitted by members.

 Bike Shipping Service:

 There are a couple of bike shipping services that will send a carrier such as UPS or FedEx to your home or local bike shop to pick up your bike shipping container, ship it to the start city, un-pack and reassemble the bike and reverse the process at the end city.
 Rates vary based on the insured value of the bike.
 Check out www.bikeflights.com and sendmybike.com.
-Some charter services partner with one of the shipping companies and include a bike shipping option.
+Some charter services partner with one of the shipping companies and include a bike shipping option in their services.
+When selecting a charter service, check to see if they support bike shipping.

 Charter services typically provide the following: